celestino/components/src/Brickoo/Error/README.md

 ###Notes
-The default setting of the `ExceptionHandler` is to not display exceptions.
+The default behaviour of the `ExceptionHandler` is to not display exceptions.
 This should be changed while in development mode to avoid unexpected behaviours.